 Create a Culture of Security

-Creating a security-first, cyber-resilient organization is dependent on the company leadership's priority and attitude toward cyber risk.
-It's the leadership that will influence the culture of security which is built on policy and procedures to be written and enforced throughout the company.
-Some of the usual guidelines related to cybersecurity include the following:
+A cyber-resilient organization is dependent upon the company leadership's priority and attitude toward cyber risk.
+Business leaders will influence the culture of security, which is built on policies and procedures that are enforced throughout the company.
+Some of the usual policies related to cybersecurity include the following: